-In the flux formulation (key_sbcflx defined), the surface boundary condition fields are directly read from input files.
-The user has to define in the namelist namsbc_flx the name of the file, the name of the variable read in the file, the time frequency at which it is given, and a logical setting whether a time interpolation to the model time step is asked are not for this field). (fld_i namelist structure).
+In the flux formulation (ln_flx=true), the surface boundary condition fields are directly read from input files.
+The user has to define in the namelist namsbc_flx the name of the file, the name of the variable read in the file, the time frequency at which it is given (in hours), and a logical setting whether a time interpolation to the model time step is required for this field). (fld_i namelist structure).